S&T Education Resources

 Perhaps more realistic conceptions of relationships among fields of science and technology and societies and environments are at STSE Ed.

 |Although there is a considerable body of research relating to the nature of science & technology, much of this knowledge is not — unfortunately — adequately reflected in science & technology curricula worldwide.
 Emphasis is placed, rather, on instruction relating to products — such as laws & theories — of science & technology (Désautels et al., 2002; Eisenhart et al., 1996).
 There are many possible reasons for this emphasis, not the least of which is that undergraduate science programmes tend to have the same emphasis.
 In my view, a major additional reason for lack of attention to the nature of science & technology in schools is because participants in school systems (e.g., government officials, administrators, etc.) have oriented school science primarily towards selection and training of potential scientists and engineers.||Portraying

-attention to this domain of learning.
-Among the world
+draw attention to this domain of learning.
+Among the

 from the Nuffield Foundation), the USA (e.g., Nature of